greg-raven/Impeachment-Chronicles/_posts/2017-05-16-cnns-wolf-blitzer-are-we-getting-closer-to-impeachment-of-donald-trump.md

 The White House denies the report.

-“If these allegations, Senator, are true are we getting closer and closer to the possibility of yet another impeachment process?”
+"If these allegations, Senator, are true are we getting closer and closer to the possibility of yet another impeachment process?"
 Blitzer asked.

-“Reluctantly, Wolf, I have to say yes simply because obstruction of justice is such a serious offense,” King responded.
+"Reluctantly, Wolf, I have to say yes simply because obstruction of justice is such a serious offense," King responded.

 Source: Ian Schwartz, realclearpolitics.com/video/2017/05/16/cnn\_wolf\_blitzer\_are\_we\_moving\_toward\_impeachment\_of\_trump.html